pagkly/Zed/Investopedia3/Gross Profit.md

 147,684

-To calculate the gross profit, we first add up the [cost of goods sold](https://www.investopedia.com/terms/c/cogs.asp), which sums up to $126,584.
+To calculate the gross profit, we first add up the [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp), which sums up to $126,584.
 We do not include selling, administrative and other expenses since these are mostly fixed costs.
 We then subtract the cost of goods sold from revenues to obtain a gross profit of $151,800 - $126,584 = $25,216 million.

 To obtain the gross profit margin, we divide the gross profit by total revenues for a margin of $25,216 / $151,800 = 16.61%.
 This compares favorably to an automotive industry average of around 14%, suggesting that Ford operates more efficiently than its peers.